Open-Attestation/adr/verifier.md

 The verifier is a function used to verify any OpenAttestation document.
 It returns a set of `VerificationFragment` from the different verification methods.

 From the `VerificationFragments` we can then determine if the OA document is valid.
-The OA document is vaPprevlid when all `Verification Types` has valid statuses.
+The OA document is valid when all `Verification Types` has valid statuses.

 ## Default Verification Types and Methods